DOSull/Spatial-Analysis-and-Modelling/labs/week-2/making-maps-in-r.md

 ```{r}
 install.packages("rgdal")
 ```

 and then load the package.

 ```{r}
 library(rgdal)
 ```

-Now we can use functionality provided by the `rgdal` library by the `readOGR` function to import spatial data file and store it in the variable `auckland`.
+Now we can use functionality provided by the `rgdal` library by the `readOGR` function to import a spatial data file and store it in the variable `auckland`.
 Before doing this make sure you are in the correct working directory by using **Session - Set Working Directory - Choose Directory...** to point to the folder where you downloaded the data file.

 ```{r}
 auckland <- readOGR("ak-tb.geojson")
 ```

 The result tells us that we successfully read a file that contains 103 features (i.e. geographical things), and that each of those features has 19 'fields' of information associated with it.
 Note that to find out more about `readOGR()` and how it works you can type `?readOGR` at any time&mdash;the `?` immediately before a function name provides help information.
 For help on a package type `??` before the package name, i.e., `??rgdal`.

 Back to the data we just loaded.
 We can see a list of the field names using the `names` function.